Skip to main content

 Unfortunately, company logos can easily be forged in an email, making them look realistic.

-If you need to check your account, the best way is via our website but NEVER trust or use any of the contact details or links in the suspicious email:
+If you need to check My Account, the best way is via our website but NEVER trust or use any of the contact details or links in the suspicious email:

 1. Manually type business.bt.com into your browser to ensure you get to our genuine site.